hxtree/galaxyops/README.md

 <https://github.com/hxtree/cats-cradle>.
 This project is intended to be a safe,
 welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](docs/CODE_OF_CONDUCT.md).

-The quickest way to start contributing is to
-[fork repo](https://github.com/hxtree/cats-cradle/fork) and submit changes back.

 ### Our Contributors